 The Administration department staff members provide management for city-wide operations, coordinate meetings of the City Council and handle day-to-day functions including legal matters, accounting, financing, facilities management, human resources, information technology, licensing, records management, risk management and public communications.

-The City Administrator serves as the chief executive and administrative officer of the city.
+The City Administrator serves as the chief administrative officer of the city.
 He or she directs and coordinates the activities of all departments, department heads and employees of the city.
 The City Administrator reports directly to and is under the supervision of the City Council.
 He or she assists the council in their duties, ensures that the laws and ordinances of the city are enforced, and acts as the personnel director of the city.

 For budget purposes the Administration department also includes the costs associated with council meetings, including the salaries of all elected officials.